 Ah, there I am...

 Seward, AK is on the Kenai Penninsula on Resurrection Bay.
 Seward is also just a few miles from Exit Glacier - where at the top of Exit Glacier is Harding Ice Field - an amazing expanse of white and a field of ice that is spread out as far as your eyes can see.
-These are some of the views from the hike up along side of Exit Glacier.

 This is the river coming from Exit Glacier.